ssbc/ssb-tribes/README.md

 ## Behaviour

-This plugin provides functions for creating groups and administering things about them, but it also provides a bunch of "automatic" behviour.
+This plugin provides functions for creating groups and administering things about them, but it also provides a bunch of "automatic" behaviour.

 1. **When you publish a message with `recps` it will auto-encrypt** the content when:
     - there are 1-16 FeedIds (direct mesaaging)